Sector-F-Labs/reservoir/book/src/architecture/data-model.md

 ### MessageNode

-Represents a single message in a conversation, whether from a user or an AI assistant.
+Represents a single message in a conversation, whether from a user or an LLM assistant.

 | Property     | Type      | Description                                                                 |
 |--------------|-----------|-----------------------------------------------------------------------------|